 The sea has always been an integral part of local life both as a food source and as the only highway for many hundreds of years.
 A regular steamer service was still operating well into the 20th century calling at Badentarbat pier carrying passengers and freight up and down the west coast.
 Seaweed was harvested from the shore and was an important source of fertilizer for the land.

-Herring in particular was fished for domestic requirements and then commercially from the late 19th century when a curing station was set up at Tanera by the British Fisheries Society.
+Herring in particular was fished for domestic requirements and then commercially from the late 18th century when a curing station was set up at Tanera by Roderick Morrison.
 The stocks eventually collapsed from over fishing by large vessels.

 Salmon fishing was an important industry in the summer and the catch was originally boiled to increase the shelf life.
 An ice house was later built at Badentarbat and the catch transported fresh to Garve and thence by train to Billingsgate.
 Ice was collected from the small man made loch at Badentarbat during the winter.
 The bag nets used to catch the fish in the mid 20th century were the largest fixed nets operating in the UK.